Convert VMs using the Shift Toolkit

 -

-Once the blueprint is created, a prepareVM job is initiated and it automatically runs scripts on the source VMs to prepare them for conversion.
+After the blueprint is created, a prepareVM job is triggered.
+This job automatically executes scripts on the source VMs to ready them for conversion.
+These scripts remove VMware Tools and update drivers to match the target hypervisor requirements.

 -